About

 How I work

-• Clarity first: define scope early, write it down, and keep it visible as work evolves.
+• Clarity first: define scope early and keep it visible as priorities shift.

-• Delivery over theatre: tidy workflows, realistic plans, and decisions that survive pressure.
+• Delivery over theatre: realistic plans, clear dependencies, and practical risk handling.

 What I’m exploring right now